Breath the ancient practice

 There are so many varying techniques to assist with the managing of stress, anxiety and depression.

-Over the years facilitating meditation sessions
+Over the years I have facilitated meditation sessions and

 I found that incorporating simple and short exercises have a deep impact emotionally, physically and spiritually.